isaacnmm/pestpolicy-hugo2XX/content/posts/lawn-mower-safety-for-your-home/index.md

 layout: post
 ---

-The familiar hum of a lawn [mower](https://pestpolicy.com/problem-with-lawn-mower-engine-running-rough/) is a quintessential sound of spring and summer, signifying well-maintained yards and outdoor enjoyment.
+The familiar hum of a lawn [mower](https://pestpolicy.com/problem-with-lawn-mower-engine-running-rough/)is a quintessential sound of spring and summer, signifying well-maintained yards and outdoor enjoyment.
 Yet, beneath this seemingly innocuous routine lies a serious potential for injury.
-[Lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) mowers, whether push, ride-on, or robotic, are powerful machines designed to cut, and they demand respect and careful handling.
+[Lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)mowers, whether push, ride-on, or robotic, are powerful machines designed to cut, and they demand respect and careful handling.

 Each year, thousands of individuals, including children, suffer severe and often preventable injuries from improper mower operation.